-7.1 GENERAL
+5.1 GENERAL

-- 7.1.1 The road network is shown on Schedules A-1 and B-1.
+- 5.1.1 The road network is shown on Schedules A-1 and B-1.
 County Roads are labelled as such and are considered to form the arterial and collector road network within the Village.
-All Village roads are considered to be local roads.
-Minimum rights-of-way and standards are established for each class of road, as described below. - 7.1.2 The reclassification of roads may be necessary from time to time in order to reflect changes in jurisdiction.
-Any such re-classification should be shown on the Schedules; however, it is not necessary to amend this Plan prior to reclassifying any road. - 7.1.3 Roads improvements, such as widening, reconstruction, realignment, adding turning lanes, intersection improvements, adding bicycle lanes, paving shoulders, adding traffic-calming measures, and other traffic control measures should be made according to a schedule of priorities established by the various public agencies having jurisdiction over the roads.
+All Village roads are considered to be Local Roads.
+Minimum rights-of-way and standards are established for each class of road, as described below. - 5.1.2 The reclassification of roads may be necessary from time to time in order to reflect changes in jurisdiction.
+Any such re-classification should be shown on the Schedules; however, it is not necessary to amend this Plan prior to reclassifying any road. - 5.1.3 Roads improvements, such as widening, reconstruction, realignment, adding turning lanes, intersection improvements, and other traffic control measures should be made according to a schedule of priorities established by the various public agencies having jurisdiction over the roads.
 In general, priorities should be based on the nature and extent of any safety hazard and on traffic volumes.
-The schedules of road works to be undertaken by the United Counties and Village should also be consistent with one another. - 7.1.4 Roadside tree plantings and vegetation cover shall be preserved, established and/or replaced as part of any road construction or reconstruction, for erosion control air quality improvements, protection from sun exposure, and aesthetic purposes. - 7.1.5 Active transportation such as cycling and walking are recognized as modes of transportation which can play a positive role in improving mobility, health and quality of life as part of a transportation system.
-Where on-road cycling routes are identified in the rural area of the Village, Council shall consider establishing bicycle lanes when roads are reconstructed, and shall encourage the United Counties to do likewise. - 7.1.6 On-road cycling and walking routes and off-road recreational trails are not designated on the Schedules to this Plan.
-Such uses are permitted in all land use designations; however, where they are proposed to be located in the Wetland designation, a flood plain, one of the Influence Areas, or in an area which has been identified as fish habitat, significant woodlands, significant wildlife habitat or the habitat of endangered and threatened species, an Environmental Impact Statement may be required in accordance with Section 9.5 prior to being developed.
+The schedules of road works to be undertaken by the County and Village should also be consistent with one another. - 5.1.4 Roadside tree plantings and vegetation cover shall be preserved, established and/or replaced as part of any road construction or reconstruction, for erosion control and aesthetic purposes. - 5.1.5 Cycling and walking are recognized as modes of transportation which can play a positive role in improving mobility and quality of life as part of a transportation system.
+Where on-road cycling routes are identified in the rural area of the Village, Council shall consider establishing bicycle lanes when roads are reconstructed, and shall encourage the United Counties to do likewise. - 5.1.6 On-road cycling and walking routes and off-road recreational trails are not designated on the Schedules to this Plan.
+Such uses are permitted in all land use designations; however, where they are proposed to be located in the Wetland designation, a flood plain, one of the Influence Areas, or in an area which has been identified as fish habitat, significant forested area or habitat of endangered and threatened species, an Environmental Impact Study may be required in accordance with Section 3.9 prior to being developed.

-7.2 COUNTY ROADS
+5.2 COUNTY ROADS

-- 7.2.1 The Village is served by United Counties of Leeds and Grenville (UCLG) County Road Nos.
-15, 16, 17, 23, 41 and 43.
-The Village is also served by Lanark County and City of Ottawa major rural roads.
-The UCLG roads which are located in the Village have specific road classifications, with accompanying access regulations which are administered by the United Counties of Leeds and Grenville.
-Council shall cooperate with the United Counties in establishing and maintaining the standards for these roads. - 7.2.2 Before approving any development on a County Road, Council shall require the applicant to obtain the necessary entrance permit.

-- 7.2.3 All plans of subdivision, severances or site plans which are approved along a County Road shall be subject to a road widening dedication.
+- 5.2.1 The Village is served by County Road Nos.
+2, 15, 16, 17, 23, 41 and 43.
+All of these roads have specific road classifications, with accompanying access regulations which are administered by the United Counties of Leeds and Grenville.
+Council shall cooperate with the United Counties in establishing and maintaining the standards for these roads. - 5.2.2 Before approving any development on a County Road, Council shall require the applicant to obtain the necessary entrance permit. - 5.2.3 All plans of subdivision, severances or site plans which are approved along a County Road shall be subject to a road widening dedication.
 The land dedication shall be as determined by the United Counties.
-The owner will be required to pay all of the costs associated with the land dedication, in addition to providing the land. - 7.2.5 The minimum right-of-way for County Roads is 26.2 m (85 ft.), except for County Road 43 which is 30.5 m (100 ft.).
+The owner will be required to pay all of the costs associated with the land dedication, in addition to providing the land.

+5.2.5 The minimum right-of-way for a County Road is 26 m.

-7.3 LOCAL ROADS
+5.3 LOCAL ROADS